smartdevicelink/sdl_evolution/proposals/0341-add-generic-hmi-plugin-support.md

 #### Remote Control Plugin

-Connects to the `RC` component of SDL Core, overriding this component in the Generic HMI.
+Connects to the `RC` interface, overriding the Generic HMI's implementation of this component.
 This could potentially be split into several plugins (by module type) depending on the system.

 *Features:*

 - General interface functions
     - RC.IsReady
     - RC.GetCapabilities
-- Remote Control data, this feature can be ported from Manticore
+- Remote Control data, test implementation can be ported from Manticore
     - RC.SetInteriorVehicleData
     - RC.GetInteriorVehicleData
     - RC.OnInteriorVehicleData